Towns & Places:

 Bourbon County has four large, man-made lakes, including Bourbon State Fishing Lake, which has a surface area of approximately 207 acres; Lake Fort Scott, four miles southwest of Fort Scott, which has a surface area of 350 acres; Elm Creek Lake, 15 miles southwest of Fort Scott; and Cedar Creek Lake, located approximately six miles west of Fort Scott.

 National Cemetery #1 was established by an act of Congress in 1862 and is located in Fort Scott.
 The National Park Service operates the Fort Scott National Historic Site, which contains many original and reconstructed buildings from the 1846 period.
-The fort has many annual activities commemorating its history.
+The fort hosts many annual activities that commemorate its history.

 Fort Scott Community College, a public two-year college, was established in 1919.
 It is fully accredited by the Kansas State Department of Education and the North Central Association of Colleges and Secondary Schools.